 Featured image

 > EU2019: Which MEPs voted in favour of digital rights?

-May 08, 2019 - With the European elections in two weeks, it's astounding how little the campaigns talk about digital rights.
+With the European elections in two weeks, it's astounding how little the campaigns talk about digital rights.
 Just two months ago, thousands of people took to the street to protest Article 13.
 They were backed up by 5 million signatures on an online petition.
 They stood up for digital rights, only for our representative politicians to keep quiet.
 If they won't talk about them, we can at least look at how they acted: by analysing their voting history.

+Featured image